landajuela/cardiac_challenge/README.md

     - You will need to download all the components of the dataset one by one
 2. Unzip the dataset

 **Note** : For convenience, we have included a bash script to perform the above steps.
+The dataset is approximately (5.2G) in size, and the download may take a while depending on your internet connection.
 To use the script, run the following command from the root of the repository:
 ```bash
 source download_intracardiac_dataset.sh
 ```